 A non-cash gift/award is any benefit, prize or award which is given to an employee or non-employee.
-This includes, but is not limited to, airline vouchers or miles, tickets to UA or community events, art work, clothing, gift certificates and cards, parking passes, UAF logo items, mugs, etc.
+This includes, but is not limited to, airline vouchers or miles, tickets to UA or community events, art work, clothing, parking passes, UAF logo items, mugs, etc.

 Per the IRS, “Fair market value (FMV) is the price that property would sell for on the open market.
 It is the price that would be agreed on between a willing buyer and a willing seller, with neither being required to act, and both having reasonable knowledge of the relevant facts.”